 With the journal Amerikastudien/American Studies, the GAAS has created an important academic periodical.
 In this quarterly, both noted scholars and young academics from all areas of American Studies publish their research results.
 In addition, the journal offers reviews of recently published monographs and a forum dealing with current information concerning American Studies as well as Calls for Papers.
 The GAAS is also responsible for the publication of the series American Studies – A Monograph Series. ‘

 Next to our conferences, our annually published Information Booklet (Mitteilungsblatt) is the most important source of information for all members.
 In addition to news from the GAAS, the Information Booklet offers a comprehensive list of unpublished and current research projects and also a directory listing all university departments, instructors, and classes dealing with American Studies.
-The booklet also contains information on conferences, fellowship programs, and a complete list of all GAAS members.
+The booklet also contains information on conferences and fellowship programs.

 If you are lnterested in becoming a member of the GAAS, you are welcome to contact our executive board.
 Membership is open to everyone “connected to the tasks and goals of the associatlon” (Statutes, Article 3).
 Academic standing or a certain nationality or professional position are not required.
 Since the GAAS’ is recognized as a non-profit organization, membership fees and donations are tax deductible.

 We thank you for your interest in our work and hope to welcome you as a member soon!